• Home

 What dogs can’t have on Thanksgiving?
 The show begins with Lori sharing her research on which Thanksgiving foods can be shared with pets, including suggested modifications of traditional dishes and ingredients to avoid.
 Feed your dog from your plate this Thanksgiving, and their holiday could be ruff!
 While nothing may feel better to you than […]

-Filed Under: General Information, Turkeys, vegan, Wild animals Tagged With: Elephants, Veganism, Wild animals
+Filed Under: General Information, Turkeys, vegan, Wild animals Tagged With: Elephants, Wild animals, Veganism

 Animals Today October 17, 2018: Can climate catastrophe be averted?